Specially designed to go on top of existing attic insulation on the attic floor

-Radiant barrier foil helps keep the heat IN for climates that have cold seasons.
+Radiant barrier blocks hot summer heat by reflecting heat back out of your attic.
+But did you know that AtticFoil also helps keep the heat IN for climates that have long cold seasons?
+It’s true!
 The foil prevents radiant heat loss by blocking 97% of the heat from escaping through the foil.

 SuperPerf™ radiant barrier foil is punched to create perforations, versus our traditionally perforated foil that’s perforated with pin-holes.
 These larger holes allow for moisture to have a much easier path to escape past the foil layer.
 In cold climates, the preferred installation method is laying radiant barrier foil over the insulation on the attic floor to keep heat in during the cold months and to help block heat in hotter months.
 This type of installation is easier than the conventional staple-up method, but it also has some precautions.
 The most important tip when installing a radiant barrier over your insulation in the attic is to make sure you don’t block any areas that are bringing air/moisture from inside the home into the attic, or areas that are producing a lot of heat.
 The two main examples of this are bathroom vents and can (or recessed) lights.
 In the event that a bathroom vent or can light was mistakenly covered with a regular perforated foil, the moisture produced in these areas may not easily pass through a tiny pin hole.
 However, with the new SuperPerf™ foil, most all of your moisture concerns are cast aside because this foil is very breathable!